kelseyhightower/kube-cert-manager/README.md

 The `kube-cert-manager` supports the following features:

-* Manage [Let's Encrypt](https://letsencrypt.org) certificates based on Kubernetes ThirdParty Resources
+* Manage [Let's Encrypt](https://letsencrypt.org) certificates based on Kubernetes ThirdParty Resources.
-* Domain validation using ACME [dns-01 challenges](https://letsencrypt.github.io/acme-spec/#rfc.section.7.4)
+* Domain validation using ACME [dns-01 challenges](https://letsencrypt.github.io/acme-spec/#rfc.section.7.4).
-* Saves Let's Encrypt issued certificates as Kubernetes TLS secrets
+* Saves Let's Encrypt issued certificates as Kubernetes TLS secrets.

 ## Project Goals

 * Demonstrate how to build custom Kubernetes controllers.
 * Demonstrate how to use Kubernetes [Third Party Resources](https://github.com/kubernetes/kubernetes/blob/release-1.3/docs/design/extending-api.md).
-* Demonstrate how interact with the Kubernetes API (watches, reconciliation, etc)
+* Demonstrate how interact with the Kubernetes API (watches, reconciliation, etc).
 * Demonstrate how to write great documentation for Kubernetes add-ons and extensions.
-* Promote the usage of LetsEncrypt for securing web application endpoints.
+* Promote the usage of Let's Encrypt for securing web application running on Kubernetes.

 ## Requirements